sagemathinc/cocalc-doc/source/terminal.rst

     image:: https://raw.githubusercontent.com/encharm/Font-Awesome-SVG-PNG/master/black/png/128/rocket.png
     :width: 16px

+.. index:: Anaconda Environment

 Anaconda Environment
 ------------------------

 To use the `Anaconda data science platform <https://www.anaconda.com/>`_, enter the command ``anaconda5`` in a terminal session.
 The shell prompt will change to notify you that you're now working in the default ("base") anaconda environment.
 To exit the anaconda platform and continue your terminal session, use the command ``exit-anaconda``.

+Additionally, you can :ref:`setup your own Anaconda environment <anaconda-install>` inside your project, and even setup your own :ref:`customized Jupyter Kernel <anaconda-jupyter>` for it.

 **Note:** an older version of anaconda is temporarily available with the command ``anaconda3``.
 We recommend all new applications use ``anaconda5``.